pioneersprize/Polkadot-Pioneers-Prize/applications/universaldot-zero-knowledge.md

 - We have already completed 80% of the development for the application.
 - The Filecoin foundation and WEB3 Foundation have already financially contributed toward building this application.
+- We have researched ZK proofs but have no found then applied in reputation based systems.
+Furthermore, the implementation we provide will be specific to Substrate as well.